-In March 2020, GASB issued Statement No. 94, Public-Private and Public-Public Partnerships and Availability Payment Arrangements.
+GASB issued Statement No. 94, Public-Private and Public-Public Partnerships and Availability Payment Arrangements.
 The primary objective of this Statement is to improve financial reporting by addressing issue related to public-private and public-public partnership arrangements.
 This Statement also improves guidance for accounting and financial reporting for availability payment arrangements.
 GASB Statement No. 94 will be effective for the year ending December 31, 2023.
-Management does not believe that the implementation of this Statement will have a material effect on the financial statements.
+The implementation of this Statement did have a material effect on the financial statements.